Comprimato Live Transcoder integrates SRT protocol to provide high-quality live video streaming via unsecured networks

-- Connecting remote studios or high-quality video contribution from sport venues
+- Connecting remote studios or high-quality video transport from sport venues

 - Source video is coming from the camera over SDI connection or as an IP streams

-- A video is encoded into JPEG2000 TR-01 at 150 to 300 Mbps and contributed over high quality public or dedicated long haul video link
+- A video is encoded into JPEG2000 TR-01 at 150 to 300 Mbps and transported over high quality public or dedicated long haul video link

 - SRT is used to recover from packet losses and jitter